Igor Akinfeev: Club career

 In May 2011, Akinfeev captained CSKA to a fifth Russian Cup of his career.
 In 2012–13, CSKA won their first Russian Premier League title in seven years, with Akinfeev named Russian Footballer of the Year.
 Akinfeev also saved Yuri Zhirkov's kick in CSKA's penalty shootout win over Anzhi Makhachkala in the 2013 Russian Cup Final.

 On 1 February 2014, CSKA Moscow announced that Akinfeev had extended his contract CSKA until the summer of 2019.
 In 2013–14, Akinfeev won a fifth Russian Premier League title.
 On 14 May 2014, he overtook Lev Yashin as the goalkeeper with the third-highest number of clean sheets in Russian football.
 On 14 November 2015, he broke this clean sheet record with his 233rd career shutout in the Russia national football team's 1–0 win over Portugal.

 In August 2018, Akinfeev extended his CSKA contract to last until 2022.
 In December 2018, Akinfeev earned his 300th clean sheet, becoming the first Russian goalkeeper to do so.

 On 14 August 2021, he played his 489th game in the Russian top tier, repeating the record previously set by Sergei Ignashevich.
 In his next game on 21 August 2021, he set a new record with 490.
 On 20 May 2022, Akinfeev extended his contract with CSKA until the end of the 2023–24 season.

+On 11 June 2023, Akinfeev saved two penalty kicks in the 2023 Russian Cup Final shootout to win the trophy for CSKA.
+On 24 May 2024, Akinfeev extended his contract with CSKA until the end of the 2025–26 season.

+On 1 June 2025, Akinfeev saved one penalty kick in the 2025 Russian Cup final shootout to win the Russian Cup for the eighth time.